LingxuanZ/T1DSoftClustering/1_GWAS Downloading and Harmonization/ReadMe_1_GWAS Downloading and Harmonization.md

-## 2.2 Variant allele alighment (rel-alt and alt-ref)----no need, been harmonised already
+## 2.2 Variant allele alighment (rel-alt and alt-ref)----no need, been harmonised already (optional)